Russian nationalism: Ultranationalism

-Neo-paganism and the Aryan myth
+Neopaganism and the Aryan myth

-Since the early 1990s, the Aryan myth has gained great popularity in Russia.
-Numerous series of collections of works by popularizers of the Aryan idea are published (“Secrets of the Russian Land”, “The True History of the Russian People”, etc.).
+Since the fall of the Soviet Union, the Aryan myth has gained publicity in Russia.
+Numerous series of collections of works by popularizers of the Aryan idea are published (Secrets of the Russian Land, The True History of the Russian People, etc.).
 They are available in Russian bookstores and municipal and university libraries.
-These works are not marginal: they have a circulation of tens of thousands of copies (or millions, for example, for books by Alexander Asov), their content is involved in the formation of the worldview basis of the general population regarding ancient history.
+These works are not marginal: they have a circulation of tens of thousands of copies (or millions, for example, for books by Alexander Asov), their content is involved in the formation of the worldview basis of a stratum of the population regarding ancient history.

-Authors who develop the Aryan theme are often employees of geopolitical institutions or members of new amateur academies.
-Only a small number of them have a special historical education.
-Most of them have education in the field of exact (physical and mathematical) or technical sciences.
+Authors who develop the Aryan theme are often employees of new amateur academies and geopolitical institutions.
+Only a small number of them have a history degree.
+Most of them were educated in the field of technology and exact sciences.

-The "Aryan" idea in the version of Slavic neo-paganism (the origin of the Slavs from the "Aryans" from Hyperborea or Central Asia, also called the "race of white gods"; the connection of the Slavs with India; ancient pre-Christian Slavic "runic" books; origin from the "Slavic-Aryans" of the ancient civilizations; the neo-pagan symbol "Kolovrat" as an ancient Slavic symbol; a variant of the alien origin of the "Aryan-Hyperboreans") was popularized in the "documentary" programs of one of the most popular Russian federal television channels REN TV (2016, 2017, etc.), including broadcasts by Igor Prokopenko and Oleg Shishkin.
+The "Aryan" idea in the version of Slavic neo-paganism (the origin of the Slavs from the "Aryans" from Hyperborea or Central Asia, also called the "race of white gods"; the connection of the Slavs with India; ancient pre-Christian Slavic "runic" books; origin from the "Slavic-Aryans" of the ancient civilizations; the neo-pagan symbol "Kolovrat" as an ancient Slavic symbol; a variant of the alien origin of the "Aryan-Hyperboreans") was popularized in the "documentary" programs of the REN TV television network, including broadcasts by Igor Prokopenko and Oleg Shishkin.

-In a number of areas of Russian nationalism, the “Aryan” idea is used to justify the right to the territory of modern Russia or the former Soviet Union, which is declared to be the habitat of the ancient "Slavo-Aryans".
+In a number of areas of Russian nationalism, the "Aryan" idea is used to justify the right to the territory of modern Russia or the former Soviet Union, which is declared to be the habitat of the ancient "Slavo-Aryans".
 In a number of post-Soviet countries, "Aryanism" is cultivated by neo-pagan movements that are not satisfied with the real history of their peoples.
 The pre-Christian past is idealized, allowing one to present one's ancestors as a great victorious people.
 The choice falls on paganism, since, according to these ideologists, it is endowed with an "Aryan heroic principle" and is not burdened by Christian morality, calling for mercy and ignoring the idea of the priority of "blood and soil".